 This page is to help troopers familiarize themselves with bugle calls.
-In the 1860's, and during today's reenactments, knowing the calls helps to organize camp routine and to guide troopers through mounted drill and battle.
+In the 1860s and during today's reenactments, knowing the calls helps organize camp routines and guide troopers through mounted drills and battles.

-Possessing the ability to rise above the deafening sounds of battle, or to rouse exhausted soldiers from their sleep, the bugle call was an essential aspect of the Civil War.
-The bugle call determined when a solider woke up, went to bed, retreated, or charged on the enemy.
+Possessing the ability to rise above the deafening sounds of battle or to rouse exhausted soldiers from their sleep, the bugle call was an essential aspect of the Civil War.
+The bugle call determined when a soldier woke up, went to bed, retreated, or charged at the enemy.
 Until its displacement by electronics, the bugle was essential to military communication.
 The primary bugler was assigned to the headquarters staff and kept close to the senior commander on the field.
 Soldiers were quick to learn the calls of the bugle.

-The bugle was first used as a signaling instrument in the Continental Army during the Revolutionary War.
-Its use evolved from the Colonials' contact with France and England, the two countries that have had the greatest impact on our present system of calls.
+The bugle was first used as a signaling instrument by the Continental Army during the Revolutionary War.
+Its use evolved from the Colonial’s contact with France and England, the two countries that have had the greatest impact on our present system of calls.
 In the early years of U.S. independence, each arm and branch of the Army developed its own set of "sound signals" - drum beats in the Infantry and bugle calls in the Cavalry and Artillery.
-The enlisted soldiers life was regulated by bugle calls: the daily routine included breakfast, dinner, and supper calls; fatigue call, drill call, stable and water calls, sick call, and taps.
+Bugle calls regulated the enlisted soldier's life: the daily routine included breakfast, dinner, and supper calls; fatigue calls; drill calls; stable and water calls; sick calls; and taps.
 On Sundays, the church call was added to the daily schedule.

 By the end of the Civil War, the artillery, cavalry, and infantry were sounding their own bugle calls.
-In 1867, General Emory Upton, author of the 1867 Army manual Infantry Tactics and one of the few U.S. Army officers in history to lead Infantry, Artillery and Cavalry, directed Major Truman Seymour, 5th U.S. Artillery, to prepare a definitive system of bugle calls with the object of eliminating the confusion evident during the Civil War.
-Major Seymour reviewed all calls then in use in the Army.
-He discarded some, revised others, and finally fashioned a set of calls that were standardized for all branches of the Army.
+In 1867, General Emory Upton, author of the 1867 Army manual Infantry Tactics and one of the few U.S. Army officers in history to lead Infantry, Artillery, and Cavalry, directed Major Truman Seymour, 5th U.S. Artillery, to prepare a definitive system of bugle calls with the object of eliminating the confusion evident during the Civil War.
+Major Seymour reviewed all calls that the Army used.
+He discarded some, revised others, and finally fashioned a set of standardized calls for all branches of the Army.
 These have remained in use to the present day.

 Camp Calls: